johntrogan/defender-docs/defender-endpoint/mac-whatsnew.md

 ##### What's new

-- Enhanced health reporting to provide better insights into file user/group permission issues.
+- **Improved User/Group Permission Handling -** Added reporting in mdatp health for user/group permission issues for Defender files.
+On restart Defender attempts to cure these issues.

 - Bug and performance fixes.